martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Peter Loy (London):** An afternoon can be spent just browsing the collection of stock on this website.
 Lots of rarities.
 Seems to be mail/tel order only. [http://www.peterloy.com](http://www.peterloy.com)
 * **Richard Caplan (Pall Mall, London):** Sadly closed down December 2020 – leaving the listing here for posterity, for now.
 * **MW Classic Cameras (London):** Caters for classics such as Leica and similar.
 There’s some very cheap regular film bodies and lens, as well as some more obscure items.
 I had variable service from MW Classic, mostly not good.
 It appears I'm not the only one if you read Google reviews, too.
 Consider purchasing from MW with caution. [https://www.mwclassic.com](https://www.mwclassic.com)
-* **Nicholas Cameras (Camden, London):** A wide range of film camera kit but if Google reviews is anything to go by, it may be best you stay away from this place. [https://nicholascameras.com](https://nicholascameras.com)

 [Back to top](#top)
 {: .backtotop}